jokergoo/circlize_book/book/06-circos-heatmap.md

 By default, the numeric matrix is clustered on rows. `cluster` argument can be set to `FALSE` to turn off the clustering.

-Of cource, when `cluster` is set to `FALSE`, no dendrogram is drawn even if `dend.side` is set.
+Of course, when `cluster` is set to `FALSE`, no dendrogram is drawn even if `dend.side` is set.